 - Robotics- Robot uses deep reinforcement learning to pick a device from one box and putting it in a container.
 Whether it succeeds or fails, it memorizes the object, gains knowledge, train’s itself to do the job with great speed and precision.

 - Game Theory and Multi-Agent Interaction – Reinforcement learning and games have a long and mutually beneficial common history.
-Best example is alpha go or chess.
+The best example is alpha go or chess.

 Points to Note:

 All credits if any remains on the original contributor only.
 We have covered reinforcement machine learning in this post, where we reward and punish algorithms for predictions and controls.
-Data used here is either very less or waiting for the data.
-Last posts on Supervised Machine Learning and Unsupervised Machine Learning got some decent feedbacks .
+Data used here are either very less or waiting for the data.
+Last posts on Supervised Machine Learning and Unsupervised Machine Learning got some decent feedback.
 Our next post will talk about Reinforcement Learning — Markov Decision Processes

 Books & Other Material Referred

 - Open Internet & AILabPage (group of self-taught engineers) members hands-on lab work.

 Feedback & Further Question

 Do you have any questions about Deep Learning or Machine Learning?
 Leave a comment or ask your question via email.
 Will try my best to answer it.